 - Whole grains like oats

 - Buy thiamine supplements.
 If you’re suffering from thiamine deficiency, eating thiamine-rich foods won’t be enough.
 But you don’t have to wait for your integrative doctor’s appointment; thiamine is readily available at health food stores and it’s cheap.
 A reputable company is Solaray, and also The Vitamin Shoppe verifies that all their vitamins are what they say they are.
 Remember, the FDA doesn’t regulate supplements, so it’s important to know what you’re getting.
 There are different types of thiamine, however, and while all are good, some are potentially better.
-Thiamine HCL is a good water-soluble version of thiamine, which means the body easily excretes what it doesn’t use; however, it doesn’t help the central nervous system as well as Allithiamine, which is extracted from garlic and is more potent for the central nervous system (it might make your breath stink, though, but so far, I haven’t had problems).
-Allithiamine is not water-soluble; it’s fat-soluble, which means the body stores it better.
-This is both good and bad; while it’s difficult to over-dose on thiamine, it’s easier to do so on a fat-soluble version.
-In any case, start slow!
-100 mg’s of thiamine HCL is a good start; 50 mg’s of Allithiamine is a good start, to show the difference.
-Every week, you should be increasing your thiamine dose (see below this list for more details).
+Thiamine HCL is a good water-soluble version of thiamine, which means the body easily excretes what it doesn’t use; however, it doesn’t help the central nervous system as well as Allithiamine or Lipothiamine, both of which are are more potent for the central nervous system (both are synthetically created but are derived from garlic, so avoid if you have a garlic allergy).
+You can call the manufacturer (link: Ecological Formulas) and order either these supplements directly (tell them you are a Vitamin Shoppe customer and ask for 20% off).
+Allithiamine and Lipothiamine are not water-soluble; they are fat-soluble, which means they can enter your cell membranes without assistance from the body, making them better absorbed and more potent versions of thiamine.
+Start slow!
+100 mg’s of thiamine HCL is a good start, but please see the chart below to see how I built up before taking 50 mg’s of Allithiamine.

 - I would greatly suggest buying the medical textbook, “Thiamine Deficiency Disease, Dysautonomia, and High Calorie Malnutrition” by Dr. Derrick Lonsdale and Dr. Chandler Marrs.
 Almost all my research about thiamine came from this book.
 This blog merely scratches the surface of what’s in this wonderful text, and they have far more advice on what to do about thiamine deficiency, especially if you have a severe case of it and require more medical intervention, like thiamine “megadoses” with supplementation or even possibly an IV infusion of thiamine and other nutrients.
 They literally have a list of nutrients to follow, like a cook book, that an intergrative doctor can help you with.
 I should also say, I’m not getting paid a dime for promoting this book.
 It’s a little expensive, though (it’s a medical textbook, so that’s to be expected).